How to check the alternator voltage output is one more simple check-up you can do on your own.

 If you don’t have advanced knowledge of mechanics and car electrics, don’t do it.

 This is under the condition that the alternator is in an easy-to-access-place.
-In most present car models, because of the crammed engine bays, getting to the alternator mostly is a big headache.
+In most present car models, because of the cramped engine bays, getting to the alternator mostly is a big headache.

 Nowadays it’s all sealed and riveted in a way that makes repairs almost impossible.